HL7/ebm/input/intro-notes/StructureDefinition-study-eligibility-criteria-intro.md

 See [Understanding the Group Resource](group.html) for additional information.
+An example from the QUARTET USA trial will be demonstrated.